Chuck McCann: Return to roots

 In 1980, McCann and Paul Ashley were reunited for a pair of TV show pilots: Tiny TV, a satirical/variety puppet series aimed at adults for the cable market, and LBS Children's Theater, a children's film anthology show where McCann and the Paul Ashley Puppets were to introduce reruns of primetime animated TV specials and theatrical cartoons from Europe.
 However, Paul Ashley was forced to leave the projects when he proved to be suffering from Alzheimer's disease.
 Tiny TV never reached fruition, but LBS Children's Theater was picked up for national syndication in 1983.
 McCann emceed the series alone because Ashley did not live long enough to see the show, having died on September 3, 1984.

 In the 1980s, McCann reprised a number of his best sketches from his New York television days as interstitial material for a two-hour presentation of cartoons on KCOP-TV, Channel 13 in Los Angeles, assisted by Bob Ridgely.
 McCann also voiced characters for various projects by The Walt Disney Company, such as Dreamfinder in the theme park attraction Journey Into Imagination, and several characters including Duckworth, Burger Beagle and Bouncer Beagle in the 1987 animated series DuckTales.

 In 1989, McCann returned to daily children's television one more time with Chuck McCann's Funstuff, produced by fellow New York kid show legend Sonny Fox.
-Chuck McCann's Funstuff was seen weekday mornings on KHJ-TV from Monday, September 18, 1989 until Friday, October 13, 1989.
+Chuck McCann's Funstuff was seen weekday mornings on KHJ-TV from Monday, September 18, 1989, until Friday, October 13, 1989.

 1990s

 In the 1990s, McCann co-founded and participated in Yarmy's Army, a group of comedians and character actors of his generation who gathered regularly to cheer up Don Adams' brother Dick Yarmy, who was dying of cancer.
 A group with a massive array of comic talent, its members included Harvey Korman, Shelley Berman, Tim Conway, and many others.

 After Yarmy's death, the group stayed together to cheer themselves up since increasing age and health problems made it increasingly more difficult for them to get steady work.
 In addition to having monthly dinners, they performed in various group-directed shows in select venues around the country.

 McCann continued voice work for cartoons, playing Jollo, Bookworm, Bump-On-A-Log, and Woof in 1992's King's Quest VI: Heir Today, Gone Tomorrow.
-One of his best-known voiceover roles was The Thing in the Fantastic Four and Hulk animated series, as well as the villain Blizzard in another animated adaptation, Iron Man.
+One of his best-known voiceover roles was The Thing in the Fantastic Four and Hulk animated series, as well as the villain Blizzard in Iron Man.

-He also played Heff Heffalump, a recurring not-so-villainous character in Disney's The New Adventures of Winnie The Pooh.
+He also played Heff Heffalump in Disney's The New Adventures of Winnie The Pooh.
 He was also the voice of Leatherneck on the second season of G.I.
 Joe.
-Throughout the 1990s and into the new millennium, he has been in commercials at Christmas time, he has played Santa Claus for one product or another—and TV/movie gigs (Sabrina, the Teenage Witch).
+Throughout the 1990s and into the new millennium, he has been in commercials at Christmas time, he has played Santa Claus for one product or another—and TV/film gigs (Sabrina, the Teenage Witch).